 - Focus Groups: We routinely convene focus groups to address curriculum, student life, and other topics.

-- Association of American Medical Colleges (AAMC) Questionnaires: The AAMC conducts an anonymous Matriculation Survey Questionnaire, an anonymous Year 2 Questionnaire, and an anonymous Graduation Questionnaire that all students are requested to complete and which is then complied in a report and shared with the Department of Medical Education.
+- AAMC Questionnaires: The AAMC conducts an anonymous Matriculation Survey Questionnaire (MSQ), an anonymous Year 2 Questionnaire (Y2Q), and an anonymous Graduation Questionnaire (GQ) that all students are requested to complete.
+The data is compiled by the AAMC and shared with the School along with national norms.

-- Graduation Survey: The School conducts a mandatory survey prior to graduation to obtain students’ perceptions of the curriculum and their experiences during medical school.
+- Annual Student Survey: The School conducts an annual survey among all four classes to obtain students’ perceptions of the curriculum and the learning environment.
 The results are anonymous.

 Completion of course and clerkship evaluations is mandatory.
-The following policy has been implemented to ensure timely, professional, and useful responses from students.
+All course and clerkship evaluations are due within 2 weeks of the end of the course/clerkship The following policy has been implemented to ensure timely, professional, and useful responses from students.

 If a student has not completed a mandatory evaluation within two weeks after the last day of the course/clerkship, the student will receive an Incident report.
 Students must complete all evaluations for all courses and clerkships in order to be promoted to the next academic year or to graduate.
 This includes evaluations of faculty and preceptors in those courses and clerkships.

 Evaluations include quantitative Likert-scale items as well as free text items regarding aspects such as strengths and suggestions for improvement.
 These text responses can provide critical information with deeper perspectives than the quantitative items alone.
 We ask that you thoughtfully complete each of your evaluations.
 The purpose of students providing feedback can be similar to the ways in which residents and faculty are asked to provide feedback to students:

 - Address what can be changed